zakladniy/apartment_price_prediction/README.md

 ## Description
 Project for apartment price prediction in Saint-Petersburg includes:
- - pipeline and scripts for create dataset
+ - pipeline for create all datasets
  - EDA
  - feature engineering
- - create model
+ - pipeline for create model

 ## Project Organization